arfst23/ServicePoint/README.md

 Run `build` to create or update this library and header.

+Run `make` to build the aps in this repo.

 ## Service Point Display Tools

   - `spres`: reset the service point display